 This post is all about using the Facebook Pixel for photographers.
 Have you heard of the Facebook Pixel?
-Internet marketers use this feature on their Facebook accounts to keep track of visitors who come to their website/products/etc. The neat thing about this is that the Pixel can re-target visitors who visit your site or go to a specific page on your site.
+Internet marketers use this feature on their Facebook accounts to keep track of visitors who come to their website.
+The neat thing about this is that the Pixel can re-target visitors who visit your site or go to a specific page on your site.
 Here’s an example you are familiar with.
 You go to your favourite online shop and add a few things to your cart.
-You don’t have time to complete the checkout process (you know, life), and you notice later that evening while you’re browsing Facebook, that one of the products in your cart is now an ad on the side of your screen!
+You don’t have time to complete the checkout process (you know, life).
+Later that evening while you’re browsing Facebook, one of the products in your cart is now an ad on the side of your screen!
 I know the first time I saw one of those I thought it was super creepy…how did my computer know exactly what I was thinking of buying on a completely different site?
 Enter the Pixel – one of the many amazing marketing strategies you can use as a photographer.

 Imagine creating a page on your site with all the details of your upcoming minishoots.
-You send ads to this page and you promote it by emailing it to past clients, creating a post on your Facebook page and telling everyone you know.
-You may also have a cart checkout option so people pay and schedule their minishoots online with something like Acuity Scheduling, which I love.
-Some people will go to your page, select a session and pay, and complete their order.
-Someone else may have gone to your page, checked out your minis and left because you know, life.
-You can actually figure out which people did not complete check out, or just browsed your minishoot promo page, and then create ads on Facebook or Insta JUST FOR THEM!
+You send ads to this page and you promote it by emailing it to past clients.
+You also create a post on your Facebook page telling everyone you know.
+Some people will go to your page, decide they’re interested, and confirm their session with you.
+Others may go to your page, check out your minis and left because you know, life.
+You can actually figure out which people just browsed your minishoot promo page, and then create ads on Facebook or Insta JUST FOR THEM!
 I don’t know about you, but that blows my mind.
 These ads are worth their weight in gold because you’re not targeting a cold market who has no idea who you are.
-You’re targeting people who have visited your website and may just need another reminder that this is something they were intending on buying.
+You’re targeting people who have visited your website and may just need another reminder to buy that shoot.

 Where do we start?